United States H-class submarine: Design

 The EB26A design, originally built for the USN, H-1 to H-3, had a watertight bulkhead separating the torpedo room from the forward battery compartment.
 The six boats of the H-4 to H-9 group were built to the EB602L design, EB26R for the USN, for export to Russia.
 When seized by the US, they were completed to that slightly modified design.
-The biggest difference being that they did not have the bulkhead between the torpedo room and the forward battery, essentially making it one large compartment.
+The biggest difference was that they did not have the bulkhead between the torpedo room and the forward battery, essentially making it one large compartment.

 Since the acquisition of the H-4 to H-9 group was delayed, other types had already been acquired by the USN, so these last six boats were assigned hull numbers that fell into the middle of the S-class (147-152).

 Boats in class

 The following ships of the class were constructed: